typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 The `Writer` datatype provides a set of functions that are quite identical to the ones from the monad typeclass.
-In fact, they share the same name and the same signature, but for the requirement of a `Semigroup[L]` that allow the log merging.
+In fact, they share the same name and the same signature, but for the requirement of a `Semigroup[L]` that allows the log merging.

-`map` has effect only on the value, keeping the log untouched.
+`map` has an effect only on the value, keeping the log untouched.
 ```scala mdoc
 import cats.data.Writer
 import cats.instances._